Certificate IV in Interior Decoration - MSF40113

 Please note: eligibility for DIA full membership is based on a points system.

-Kits will be assessed in the order they are received until this date unless places are filled prior.
+All tasks must be submitted by 2 December 2019.
+Tasks submitted after this date will be assessed in the order they are received unless places are filled.

-- a folio of 6-8 bodies of your work that reflect both conceptual and finished skills in drawing, problem solving, creative use of colour, communication and 3D/spatial thinking.
+- a folio of at least 2 bodies of your work or projects that reflect both conceptual and finished skills in drawing, problem solving, creative use of colour, communication and 3D/spatial thinking.
 At least one body of work must be a computer generated project displaying digital skills.
 Your folio should be a combination of development and finished work

 Graduates of the Certificate IV in Interior Decoration part-time program can receive advanced standing to continue their studies in the second year of the Diploma of Interior Design and Decoration, which is a full-time program.